The Stand (1994 miniseries): Budget

-Despite the large scale of The Stand, ABC didn't cover all of its production costs and Laurel "lost its shirt" when it came to budgeting; the network expected Laurel to profit from worldwide distribution and home media sales, as it was owned by Blockbuster Video and the miniseries would get a worldwide distribution from one of the company's subsidiaries, Worldvision Enterprises.
+Despite the large scale of The Stand, ABC did not cover all of its production costs and Laurel "lost its shirt" when it came to budgeting; the network expected Laurel to profit from worldwide distribution and home media sales, as it was owned by Blockbuster Video and the miniseries would get a worldwide distribution from one of the company's subsidiaries, Worldvision Enterprises.
 The total budget was $26 million, more than double that of all previous ABC King miniseries where it would be set at $12 million.
 With $3 million used for development, however, $23 million was used for production, leaving only $6 million for each two-hour episode.

 Filming

 The shooting of The Stand, which lasted for six months, took on a style of guerrilla filmmaking, where it was shot on a 16mm film camera.
 Filming took place in at least two different locations each day, "places I hadn't seen until we began shooting there," Garris explained, and the effects artists had to do their job at a lower-than-usual price.
 Garris did everything he could to emphasize the miniseries' scale, such as filming wide shots of all the locations.
 Production designer Nelson Coates created all of the production's 225 sets.
 The dream version of Abagail's house involved a week of redressing the reality version of the home, with the design being inspired by The Cabinet of Dr. Caligari where "none of the lines were straight up and down" and "unreal colors" were used.

 Filming began in Salt Lake City in February 1993 for what was originally the parts of the novel that took place in Boulder, Colorado.
 These scenes were initially planned to be shot in Boulder, but after the passage of Colorado Amendment 2, which nullified local gay rights laws, protests as well as the production team not morally agreeing with the amendment, led them not to shoot there.
 Shooting was moved to Utah, a state that had many Stephen King fans and religious people that related to the themes of the original novel, and four months of filming were done in Utah locations during what would be the state's bitterest winter in 100 years.
 The interior shots were done first with the plan that the snow would melt later on, only for that not to happen.
 This resulted in shots that featured weather not originally planned to be part of the plot, which worked in favor of some sequences in Garris's opinion.